AdobeDocs/experience-platform.en/help/landing/end-to-end-tutorial.md

 To evaluate a segment definition on an ongoing basis, you can create and enable a schedule.
 A schedule is a tool that can be used to automatically run a segment job once a day at a specified time.
 To learn how to create and enable a schedule, you can follow the instructions in the API guide on the [schedules endpoint](../segmentation/api/schedules.md).

+## Export your evaluated data

+After creating your one-time segment job or your ongoing schedule, you can either create a segment export job to export the results to a dataset or export the results to a destination.
+The following sections provide guidance on both of these options.

-## Export your evaluated data to a dataset
+### Export your evaluated data to a dataset

 After either creating your one-time segment job or your ongoing schedule, you can export the results by creating a segment export job.
 A segment export job is an asynchronous task that sends information about the evaluated audience to a dataset.

 Before creating an export job, you must first create a dataset to export the data to.
 To learn how to create a dataset, please read the section on [creating a target dataset](../segmentation/tutorials/evaluate-a-segment.md#create-dataset) in the tutorial on evaluating a segment, ensuring you note the dataset ID after creation.
 After creating a dataset, you can create an export job.
 To learn how to create an export job, you can follow the instructions in the API guide on the [export jobs endpoint](../segmentation/api/export-jobs.md).

-## Export your evaluated data to a destination
+### Export your evaluated data to a destination

 Alternatively, after creating your one-time segment job or your ongoing schedule, you can export the results to a destination.
 A destination is an endpoint, such as an Adobe application on an external service, where an audience can be activated and delivered.
 A full list of available destinations can be found in the [destinations catalog](../destinations/catalog/overview.md).